lazyppl-team/lazyppl/README.md

 * [``LazyPPL.hs``](src/LazyPPL.hs) contains a likelihood weighted importance sampling algorithm (lwis) and a Metropolis-Hastings algorithm, together with the basic monads.
 There are two monads, `Prob` and `Meas`.
     * `Prob` is to be thought of as a monad of probability measures.
 It provides a function `uniform`.
     * `Meas` is to be thought of as a monad of unnormalized measures.
 It provides an interface using `sample` (which draws from a `Prob`) and `score` (which weights a trace, typically by a likelihood).
-    * Our Metropolis Hastings algorithm takes as an argument a probability `p` of changing any given site.
+    * Our first Metropolis Hastings algorithm `mh` takes as an argument a probability `p` of changing any given site.
 This is different from single-site MH (which picks exactly one site to change each step) and multi-site MH (which changes all sites at each step).
 The reason for this is that in the lazy setting we cannot explore how many sites there are without triggering more computation (that would require a lot of Haskell hacking).
 We can recover single-site MH by putting `p=1/num_sites` and multi-site MH by putting `p=1`.
+	* A second Metropolis Hastings algorithm `mh1` implements a single-site proposal kernel by inspecting the Haskell heap.
     * A key implementation idea is that the underlying sample space is `Tree`, which comprises a lazy tree of `Double`s that is infinitely wide and infinitely deep.
 Informally, at any moment, if you need some unknown or lazy amount of randomness, you can grab just one branch of the tree, without worrying about affecting the other branches.
 That branch will itself be a `Tree`, so this can all happen recursively or in a nested way without any problems.
 * [``Distr.hs``](src/Distr.hs) contains common parametric distributions such as normal distributions etc..
 We find that the types of Haskell are also quite illuminating for complex distributions, see the types of the processes `memoize`, `wiener`, `poissonPP`, `dp` [above](#top).
 We also use abstract types, which capture some essence of exchangeability, for example:
     * in a Chinese Restaurant Process, `newCustomer :: Restaurant -> Prob Table` ([``DirichletP.hs``](src/Distr/DirichletP.hs));